andiazo/AlgorithmsUN2020II/README.md

 # AlgorithmsUN2020II

-This repository contains laboratories of the Algorithms class of the National University of Colombia
+This repository contains laboratories of the algorithms course of the National University of Colombia